 - Wood – the most versatile material suitable for both folding and heavy-duty blades.
 You can check videos on how to make a walnut and cherry knife handle, too.

-- Bone – an excellent choice if you want a stylish and durable knife.
+- Bone – is an excellent choice if you want a stylish and durable knife.

 - Stag – it utilizes deer antlers, so it’s natural, and it’s also unique.